snowyu/amforth/doc/source/UG/linux.rst

 This guide makes a few assumtions.
 Your linux should be a fairly recent linux distribution.
 For this document an Ubuntu 12.04 LTS is used, others should work in a similiar way.
+Most of the following is for AVR8.
+The MSP430 is only for the TI Launchpad and needs no further configuration (yet).

 First you'll have to install some packages with the package manager:

-* wine (any version)
+* wine (any version, only for AVR8
+* naken_asm (any version, only for MSP430)
 * ant or make (any version)
-* avrdude
+* avrdude (only for AVR8)
+* mspdebug (any version, only for MSP430)

-They may need quite a lot more packages, install all of them.
+They may need quite a lot more packages especially wine, install all of them.

 Next download the amforth package and un-tar (or unzip) it into a new, empty folder: